International

 • Submit all AICE, AP, IB, or CLEP results if you have earned college credit through one of these accelerated mechanisms.

-• Submit official English Proficiency TOEFL and/or IELTS Test Scores if your native language is not English.
+• Submit official English Language Proficiency examination score report and/or college/university transcript if your native language is not English.

 • Official GED transcript, if applicable